Robert S. Jepson Jr.

 Rollins has been in the financial services industry since 1981 and joined Merrill Lynch and the private wealth practice of STG Partners in 1991.
 Rollins holds a B.A. in Business Administration and Economics from Rhodes College, Memphis, Tennessee.
 Art remains active with his alma mater as a member of the Board of Trustees and is currently Secretary of the Board and serves on its Executive Committee.
 Rollins also serves as immediate past chair of the board of trustees for the Atlanta Boy Choir, past chairman of the board of Breakthrough Atlanta, and as a trustee and vice chairman of the Lovett School Board of Trustees.
 Art and his wife Cathy live in Atlanta, Georgia, with their three children.

-Freeman is chief marketing officer for Turner Animation, Young Adults & Kids Media, where she provides overall vision and leadership to marketing, on-air and trade creative services supporting Cartoon Network, Adult Swim, Boomerang and their digital businesses.
-She previously served as senior vice president of integrated marketing and promotions for Nickelodeon and MTVN Kids and Family Group, overseeing development and execution of all marketing for such media brands as Nickelodeon and Nick at Nite.
-Before that, she was vice president of consumer marketing for VH1, and vice president of affiliate marketing, Entertainment Group for MTV Networks.
+Freeman is executive vice president and chief marketing officer for the National Geographic Channels.
+She previously served as chief marketing officer at Turner Animation, Young Adults & Kids Media, where she provided overall vision and leadership to marketing, on-air and trade creative services supporting Cartoon Network, Adult Swim, Boomerang and their digital businesses.
+She also previously served as senior vice president of integrated marketing and promotions for Nickelodeon and MTV Networks Kids and Family Group, vice president of consumer marketing for VH1, and vice president of affiliate marketing, Entertainment Group for MTV Networks.
 Freeman earned a bachelor’s degree in chemical engineering and a Master of Business Administration in marketing and finance, both from the University of Maryland.
 She serves on the board of directors for Girl Scouts of the United States of America and PromaxBDA, and is a board member for Usher’s New Look Foundation.

 John Gilbert (Gil) Donaldson Jr.